-Seaso nal Changes NC Content: Non-Statutory Guidance Learning Outcomes (end point):
+Season nal Changes NC Content: Non-Statutory Guidance Learning Outcomes (end point):

+N Development matters - understanding the world Understand the effect of changing seasons on the world around them.
+I can explore different weather at different times of year.
+I can observe seasonal changes (e.g. leaves falling from the trees in autumn).
+I can observe how animals behave differently as the seasons change.

-R Y1 Explore the natural world around them, making observations and drawing pictures of animals and plants.
+R Y1 Early Learning Goal Explore the natural world around them, making observations and drawing pictures of animals and plants.
 Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.
 Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.
 Observe changes across the four seasons.
 Observe and describe weather associated with the seasons and how day length varies.
 Use the local area for exploring both the built and the natural environment.
 Use correct terms so that, e.g. children will enjoy naming a chrysalis if the practitioner uses its correct name.
 Provide opportunities to observe things closely through a variety of means, including magnifiers and photographs.
 Give opportunities to record findings by, e.g. drawing, writing, making a model or photographing.
 Provide stories that help children to make sense of different environments.
 Provide stimuli and resources for children to create simple maps and plans, paintings, drawings and models of observations of known and imaginary landscapes.
 Give opportunities to design practical, attractive environments, for example, taking care of the flowerbeds or organising equipment outdoors.
 Pupils should observe and talk about changes in the weather and the seasons.
 Note: Pupils should be warned that it is not safe to look directly at the Sun, even when wearing dark glasses.
 Pupils might work scientifically by: making tables and charts about the weather; and making displays of what happens in the world around them, including day length, as the seasons change.
-I know that we have four seasons.
+Suggested Scientists: Christopher Wren and Robert Hooke - Rain gauge (1662) George James Symons - New rain gauge (still used today) Francis Beaufort - Beaufort scale for measuring wind I know that we have four seasons.
 I can talk about activities that I like doing during different seasons.
 I can talk about what I see using a wide vocabulary.
 I can explore the natural world around me in the different seasons.
 I can describe what I hear, feel and see when I am outside.
 I can talk about the changes to the natural world in the different seasons.
 I can talk about the changes to the natural world in the different seasons.
-I can name different types of weather I can describe the weather associated which each season I can tell you about changes across the seasons Scientists: Christopher Wren and Robert Hooke - Rain gauge (1662) George James Symons - New rain gauge (still used today) Francis Beaufort - Beaufort scale for measuring wind speed

-Y2
+Y2 speed

 Y3

 Y4

 Y5

-Y6